 After many more months and countless tests, the Damiani family was introduced to Ryan Taft, Ph.D., from The University of Queensland, who helped the family with additional genetic testing, and over the course of the following nine months, pieces of the puzzle started coming together.

-Two years prior to this, Massimo had been enrolled in a research project being run out of Children’s National Health System by Adeline Vanderver, M.D., for unclassified white matter disorders.
+Two years prior to this, Massimo had been enrolled in a research project being run out of Children’s National Hospital by Adeline Vanderver, M.D., for unclassified white matter disorders.
 The objective of the project was to build a bioregistry of children’s and parents’ DNA to help discover new subtypes of leukodystrophy.
 Using genetic information from the Damianis and seven other families who were part of the registry, the team at Children’s National was able to successfully identify a previously unclassified case of leukodystrophy and Massimo finally had a diagnosis.

 Dr. Vanderver is still actively involved in Massimo’s care and in the advocacy organization Stephen and Sally founded, called Mission Massimo, to raise awareness for leukodystrophy.